How Grizzly Bears Survive in the Mountains

-In The North American Mountains: Home of the Grizzly Bear, narrator Sir David Attenborough explores an avalanche tumbling down a mountainside in North America.
+In How Grizzly Bears Survive in the Mountains, narrator Sir David Attenborough explores an avalanche tumbling down a mountainside in North America.
 Grizzly bears coming out of hibernation must move quickly to the safer valley, where they will gorge themselves during spring and summer.
 Learn about how they also rub against trees to shed winter fur and spread their scent.
 This video is excerpted from BBC’s Planet Earth II, a breathtaking documentary series that highlights the natural wonders of our planet.

 Lesson Express